Usbac/aurora/docs/en/Settings.md

 The `Reset views count` button will reset the views counter of all posts and pages to 0.

+## Advanced

+### Session lifetime

+PHP Session lifetime in seconds (e.g. 3600 = 1 hour).

+### Session SameSite cookie

+Value for the PHP session SameSite cookie.
+This controls whether or not a cookie is sent with cross-site requests, providing some protection against cross-site request forgery attacks (CSRF).

+### Log errors

+Log PHP errors into the defined log file or not.

+### Error log filename

+Path of the file where logs will be written.
+Relative to the Aurora root directory (e.g. app/aurora.log).

 ## Code

 The fields in this section can contain JS, CSS, HTML and even PHP code.